andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/indexes.md

 }
 ```

-In your layout you can now use this variable as an index to display the selected item:
+Now in the layout you can use the name of this variable instead of defining a static index:

 ```vue
 <div>